AndreasKaratzas/tsp/README.md

-# Travelling Salesman Problem
+# Traveling Salesman Problem

 ## Description

-In this repository, the **Travelling Salesman Problem** or *TSP* is addressed with a variety of approaches.
+In this repository, the **Traveling Salesman Problem** or *TSP* is addressed with a variety of approaches.
 <br/>
 <br/>
 | System Specifications 	|                                          	|